 It may come as a shock to some people but there are many STDs that do not have to use sexual intercourse as a means of transferring the virus.
 There are a lot of STDs like this.
 The HIV virus, which leads to AIDS is one prominent example.
 You can transmit the HIV virus without having sex, if you have shared a needle with someone who is infected, through a blood transfusion, or a mother passing the virus to her unborn child through her bloodstream.
 These are the common ways; STDs are transferred without having sex.
 This makes the problem more serious.

 Things To Remember

-Anyone who is sexually active can become infected with and STD.
+Anyone who is sexually active can become infected with an STD.
 Some STDs have several strains and those strains are becoming resistant to the medications that we can use to get rid of them.
 STDs can cause infertility, ectopic pregnancies, pelvic inflammatory disease and other health issues.
 Those who have become infected can also become depressed due to the social stigma of an STD.

 How Do We Change The Number Of Infected People

 Education, the right information, and awareness are the best tools for us at the moment to deal with STDs.
-We have to start that education at home at an early age since our children are become sexually active at earlier ages.
+We have to start that education at home at an early age since our children become sexually active at earlier ages.
 Being honest and truthful about the public concerns of STDs is the best way to educate our children and the public.